Eero Pro vs. Orbi RBK50: Which is the King of Mesh Systems?

 - “Alexa, ask Eero to pause Skeeter’s profile.” will pause the internet access on all of the devices associated with Skeeter’s profile.

-- While you can see real-time bandwidth usage per device, there’s no way to monitor your daily, weekly or monthly total bandwidth combined.
-If you have a data cap and your service provider doesn’t have a way to track, I suggest going with Google WiFi.
+- While you can see real-time bandwidth usage per device, there’s no way to monitor your daily, weekly, or monthly total bandwidth combined.
+Orbi’s bandwidth feature isn’t great, but at least they have something for you.
+If you have a data cap and your service provider doesn’t have a way to track bandwidth, I suggest going with Google WiFi.

 - Solo router performance (for baseline):